Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Credit Cards and Debt:No matter where you stand in your current financial situation, believe that baby steps will make a difference.
 I spoke to many families like mine who faced terrible financial hardship since the recession hit American in 2008, everyone's circumstance varies, but going back to basics was the only way to start over for us.

 Turning to credit cards was a regretful but necessary decision when our family began to struggle financially.
 Forgive yourself for errors in judgment you may have made along the way and just keep moving forward from where you are today.
 When our family got back to receiving a regular pay check again, the climb out of the hole was such a slow process because we had to deal with debt and still pay our regular living bills.
 The new credit card laws that passed in congress under the Barack Obama administration were very helpful when we began our baby steps.
 The new credit card billing statements now clearly show how long it would take to pay off a card if we only made the minimum payment and how long it would take if we paid a little extra.
-That little extra makes the difference between three years and eight years!

 This website gives clear and easy explanations of laws that credit card companies must follow.
 For instance, credit card companies can no longer allow you to go over your limit on personal accounts (not business), and then charge you an outrageous over the limit fee, unless you "opt in" for it.
 If you have credit cards, this is a site worth visiting.